cabinetofcuriosity/homebase/README.md

 7. Make a pull request on Github website.
 8. Wait for someone (likely Ciera) to approve of your commit.
 9. Tada.
 It should be online.

+## Steps for keeping your local repo upto data with the downstream repo

+When collaborating on projects on Git, one thing you have to keep doing is making sure your forked rep is update with the "main repo".
+Here are the steps for updating.
+Please do this before you push to Github and update frequently to avoid merge conflicts.
+Essentially you have to 1.
+[Configure a remote for your fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/) 2.
+[Sync you fork](https://help.github.com/articles/syncing-a-fork/).

+### Steps

+1. The common term for your forked repo is "upstream".
+So the first step is assigning the forked repo as a remote repo name `upstream`.
+2. `git remote -v` to see your remote repos
+3. `git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git` to assign the main repo to a remote repo called `upstream`
+4. `git remote -v` Check to make sure it worked
+5.  `git fetch upstream` Fetch the branches and their respective commits from the `upstream` repository.
+Commits to master will be stored in a local branch, `upstream/master`.
+6. `git checkout master` Check out your fork's local master branch.
+7. `git merge upstream/master` Merge the changes from `upstream/master` into your local `master` branch.
+This brings your fork's `master` branch into sync with the upstream repository, without losing your local changes.

+Now everything should be up to date.....unless there were merge conflicts.